sqrl/resume/resume.md

     [Kiji Scoring](https://github.com/kijiproject/kiji-scoring)

-    As we grew, I transitioned to a dual technical-managerial role, managing ten direct reports (maximum of five at one time).
+    As we grew, I transitioned to a dual technical-managerial role, managing ten direct reports during my tenure (a maximum of five at one time).

-    Tech Lead/Manager of the platform team, responsible for the lowest level core technologies in WibiData's architecture as well as our internal build tools and scripts.
+    My last position was Tech Lead/Manager of the platform team, responsible for the lowest level core technologies in WibiData's architecture as well as our internal build tools and scripts.

 2011 (3 months)
 :   *Software Engineer at [Panasas](http://www.panasas.com/)* (Pittsburgh, PA).